barackd222/barackd222.github.io/assets/handsonlabs/exploretheapis-5.md

 Notice that the padlock symbol (far right) shows as unlocked.

 Attempt to execute a GET Request for Physicians.
-Notice the TypeError: Failed to Fetch error message has been returned.
+Notice the TypeError: **Failed to Fetch error message has been returned.**

-And we agree that it should be handled better !!
+This is because the APIs are still **unauthorised** and the API Gateway is enforcing **a valid API-Key* to get access to all of these MedRec APIs.

 <img src="./img/exploretheapis-5-3.PNG" />